 The Roles of our Board, Compensation Committee and Chief Executive Officer Our Compensation Committee's purpose is to discharge the Board of Director's responsibilities relating to the compensation of our executive officers and the adoption of policies that govern our compensation and benefit programs, other than with respect to our CEO's compensation.
 Our Compensation Committee reviews and recommends the CEO's compensation, which is subject to the approval of the Board.
 The Board is able to make any adjustments that it may determine are appropriate with respect to our CEO's compensation.
 The Compensation Committee determines all compensation for our other named executive officers.
-At the invitation of our Compensation Committee, our CEO provides input regarding the performance and appropriate compensation of the other named executive officers.
-The Compensation Committee gives considerable weight to the CEO's assessment of the other named executive officers because of his direct knowledge of each executive's role, performance and contributions.
+At the invitation of our Compensation Committee gives considerable weight to the CEO's assessment of the other named executive officers because of his direct knowledge of each executive's role, performance and contributions.
 During 2022, our CEO attended part or all of each Compensation Committee meeting at the request of the Committee.
 However, the Compensation Committee ultimately discussed and determined each executive officer's compensation without the executive officer present.